 For each shift that is worked, I make an entry.
-Entries are separated by a line break.
+Entries are separated by an empty line.
 Each entry is two lines.
 The top line is the date followed by the type of shift that was worked (Day/Night).
 The next line is the name of the person who worked.